nicolas-steenhout/main-live/_posts/2024-09-12-morgans-hotel-ultra-accessible.md

 They refer to disabled people as "those with special needs" throughout the announcment.
 They do not use the word "disabled" a single time.
 They do use the word "disability" once when talking about "disability etiquette".

 Disabled people typically prefer to avoid the term "special needs".
-It seems that in many way the term "special needs" thrives in the education world, and among parents of disabled children.
+It seems that in many ways the term "special needs" thrives in the education world, and among parents of disabled children.

-Many years ago I recounted an anecdote from a disability-rights protest. <a href="https://incl.ca/beware-the-special-forces/">I wrote</a>:
+Many years ago I recounted an anecdote from a disability rights protest. <a href="https://incl.ca/beware-the-special-forces/">I wrote</a>:

 <div class="inline-quote">The use of the word "special" as it relates to disabilities is generally quite unpalatable.
 Think of "special education", "special seating", "special needs", and even "special Olympics"… These tend to carry a limiting, negative and *separating* connotation.</div>